 I spent a bunch of time on Friday night bringing my various home machines up-to-date with patches and software updates.
-The impetus for that was largely this security hole in Windows, which seems to be the biggest vulnerability that's cropped up with Windows in quite a while.
+The impetus for that was largely

-I was also interested in updating my VMWare Fusion install to 2.0.
-Ars Technica has a good review of Fusion 2 up on their site.
+review of Fusion 2 up on their site.
 I did the upgrade, and it was pretty smooth, but I haven't had time to play around with it enough to tell if it will work any better on my old MacBook than the previous version.

 I realized that I hadn't turned my Dell Vista laptop on in about a month, so there were plenty of patches and updates to run on that.
 And I hadn't started the virtual machine I have set up under Fusion in a while either, so there were a bunch of patches to install on that too.